astronomer/docs/learn/airflow-sql.md

 :::info

 In Airflow 2+, provider packages are separate from the core of Airflow.
 If you're running Airflow 2+, you might need to install separate packages (such as `apache-airflow-providers-snowflake`) to use the hooks, operators, and connections described here.
 In an Astro project, you can do this by adding the package names to your `requirements.txt` file.
-To learn more, read [Airflow Docs on Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
+To learn more, read [Apache Airflow® Docs on Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).

 :::